prest/prest/docs/configurations/_index.en.md

 ## Authorization

+### JWT

-- JWT middleware is enabled by default.
+JWT middleware is enabled by default.
 To disable JWT need to set default to false.
 Enabling debug mode will also disable it.

 ```toml
 [jwt]